Apple Reportedly Boosting iPhone 13 Production to 90M Units | Digital Trends

 Apple is anticipating stronger-than-usual demand for the iPhone 13 when it launches in the fall and as a result is boosting the initial production run dramatically, a Bloomberg report said on Tuesday, July 13.

-Citing people with knowledge of the matter, Apple is reportedly planning to build 90 million iPhone 13 devices from now until the end of 2021, a significant increase on the usual 75 million units produced by the company in the same period in recent years.
+Citing people with knowledge of the matter, Apple is reportedly planning to build 90 million iPhone 13s from now until the end of 2021, a significant increase on the usual 75 million units produced by the company in the same period in recent years.

 Bloomberg’s report said the tech giant’s forecast of an increase in demand could be down to some countries tentatively opening up in the wake of the Covid-19 vaccine rollout.